stormpath/stormpath-framework-spec/login.md

 Where to send the user after successful login.
 This value can be overridden on a per-request basis, if the parameter `?next=uri` is provide on the POST.

-#### <a name="autoRedirect"></a> autoRedirect

-Default: `true`

-If enabled, and a user already has a valid session (Oauth2 token cookies), instead of re-rendering the login page we will redirect the user to the URL specified by `nextUri`.

-If disabled, we won't redirect the user anywhere and will simply re-render the login page.
-However -- in this case we will *also* destroy any existing OAuth2 token cookies.
-This ensures that odd edge cases won't occur wherein a user is viewing a login page but can see their account information in some place (like a menu bar).

 #### <a name="view"></a> view